-Drug Addiction Rehab is very important to getting drug free.
+Drug addiction rehab is very important to getting drug free.
 Drug addiction is a difficult disease to treat under the best of circumstances.
-Without family support, the addict has a very difficult time remaining clean and sober.
+Without professional help and family support, the addict has a very difficult time remaining clean and sober.

 First, go to all the family group sessions and family therapy that the treatment center offers.

-Second, go to Nar-Anon and/or Al-Anon meetings at least three times a week.
+Second, go to counseling sessions at least three times a week.
 These meetings will help the family to see their own enabling behaviors and learn how to change the ways they relate to the recovering addict.

 Third, be honest with yourself and others as to how you have helped the addict continue their behavior.
 For instance, have you ‘loaned’ the addict money for food, car insurance, rent, etc.?
 If so, you have been supplying them with money for drugs.
 Any cash can be turned into drugs instantly.
 If you feel you need to pay insurance, rent, college tuition then pay the institution directly don’t give the addict the money.